-- Annual Registration Fees:
+- Registration Fees:

 - City of Allentown residents are free.

 - Non- City of Allentown, Lehigh County residents are \$25.00.

-- How to register:
+- · How to register:

-- New Members:

 - Log on to allentownpa.myrec.com

 - Create an account, or login using an established account.

 - From the "Register" tab, click on "Memberships".

 - Click on

 Dixon Street Dog Park New Membership - Click on the Register icon. - Follow registration steps.
 Registration will require the uploading of license, rabies, and distemper documentation.
-If registering with more than one dog, each type of record must be combined into one document. - Renewing Members: - Log on to allentownpa.myrec.com - Create an account, or login using an established account. - From the "Register" tab, click on "Memberships". - Dixon Street Dog Park Renewal Membership - Click on the Register icon. - Follow registration steps. - Submit any license/shot records that have not previously been provided.
-This can be done via email, mail or in person. - Email: dogpark@allentownpa.gov - Mail/In Person: 3000 Parkway Blvd Allentown, PA 18104 - Office hours are Monday-Friday: 8:00AM-4:00PM. - Once registration is completed online and reviewed, new members will be issued a key fob that will grant immediate access to the park.
+If registering with more than one dog, each type of record must be combined into one document. - Once registration is completed online and reviewed, members will be issued a key fob that will grant immediate access to the park.
 This must be picked up in person.
 You will be assigned to an appropriate area based on your dog(s) weight; either the small dog side (under 30 pounds) or the large dog side (over 30 pounds).